video-dev/hls.js/docs/API.md

 ## Network Loading Control API

-By default, hls.js will automatically start loading quality level playlists, and fragments after `Hls.Events.MANIFEST_PARSED` event has been triggered (and video element has been attached).
+By default, hls.js will automatically start loading quality level playlists, and fragments after `Hls.Events.MANIFEST_PARSED` event has been triggered.

-However if `config.autoStartLoad` is set to `false`, the following method needs to be called to manually start playlist and fragments loading:
+However, if `config.autoStartLoad` is set to `false`, then `hls.startLoad()` needs to be called to manually start playlist and fragments loading.

 ### `hls.startLoad(startPosition=-1)`

-Start/restart playlist/fragment loading. this is only effective if MANIFEST_PARSED event has been triggered and video element has been attached to hls object.
+Start/restart playlist/fragment loading. this is only effective if MANIFEST_PARSED event has been triggered.

 startPosition is the initial position in the playlist.
 If startPosition is not set to -1, it allows to override default startPosition to the one you want (it will bypass hls.config.liveSync\* config params for Live for example, so that user can start playback from whatever position)